lnstadrum/rpc17/README.md

  - Lists and dicts of Python internals (nesting is okay)
  - `numpy.ndarray`s

-Tuples and lists are not really supported: they get converted to lists (and this is `msgspec`'s affair).
+Tuples and sets are not really supported: they get converted to lists (and this is `msgspec`'s affair).

 Functions accepting positional arguments and returning one or more of the above are okay.
 Keyword arguments are not supported.